Mak2006/gcp-cloud-labs/Lab 3 Predict Visitor Purchases with a Classification Model with BigQuery ML.md

 **The value of building a ML model is to get the probability of future purchase based on the data gleaned about their first session.**

 ### Create a dataset
 Before launching the BQML we create a dataset.
-We create the data set into the
+We create the data set into the our project id.

 ### Create a training and evaluation dataset to be used for batch prediction